Varteni Mosdichian: Works

 In most of Varteni's works Armenian themes play a major, but not overriding role.
 Some works, such as "Towards Embracing" are explicitly Armenian and use concrete symbolism.
 Other works are more subtly Armenian, and hold many different possibilities in store.
 The work "Peasants against the Wind" shows kneeling peasants who are bowed but not humiliated, steadfastly holding their own against the elements swirling around them.

 Varteni's colors, visions, moments of remembrance and dream-like, almost unreal figures, almost invisible, merged in the texture of colors and patches of shadows and light embrace beauty and creative forces inherent in humankind, this by a woman whose personal history is full of deportation and exile, massacres and plunder suffered by her grandparents.

 Exhibitions

 Varteni's works have been exhibited in multitude of galleries and in various parts of the world including "Patriot Place" Foxboro, MA, l’Atelier varteni, Boston, MA, l’Atelier Z Centre Culturel Christiane Peugeot, Paris, France, Fine Art Gallery, Detroit, MI, ACEC, Watertown, MA, Armenian Library and Museum of America, Watertown, MA and in Cambridge, New York City, Istanbul, Germany, France and many other places.
-In her "Palimpsest, History In Drawers" exhibition held in Istanbul, Turkey, Varteni connects the internal and external worlds of day-to-day life, she scrapes away the solitude and alienation of the human condition (in art) giving the observer/participant a totally lived life, where upon the palimpsest rejuvenates in continuum.
+In her "Palimpsest, History In Drawers" exhibition held in Istanbul, Turkey, Varteni connects the internal and external worlds of day-to-day life, she scrapes away the solitude and alienation of the human condition (in art) giving the observer/participant a totally lived life, whereupon the palimpsest rejuvenates in continuum.

 Her works can be found at the Museum of Modern Arts, Yerevan, Armenia, College of Fine Arts, University of Central Florida, Orlando, FL and several private collections.